geco-bern/rsofundemo/README.md

 ### Running model

 With all data prepared we can run the P-model using `runread_pmodel_f()`.
 This function takes the nested data structure and runs the model for each site separately, returning nested model output results matching the input drivers.
-The data structure needs to have a specific strucutre explained in `p_model_drivers` documentation.
+The data structure needs to have a specific structure explained in `p_model_drivers` documentation.
 You can use either the `p_model_drivers` and `p_model_validation` or use the driver data downloaded previously.
-The validation data can be obtainted from  [00_validation_files_creation.R](https://github.com/stineb/rsofundemo/tree/main/analysis).
+The validation data can be obtained from  [00_validation_files_creation.R](https://github.com/stineb/rsofundemo/tree/main/analysis).
 The last two data can be loaded using `readRDS()`.
+Depending on the exact version of `rsofun` these examples files might be called `pmodel_drivers` and `pmodel_validation`.

 ## Running model

 To run the model, is necessary to define the parameters that will be using during the analysis.
-The optimal parameters are alreday present in the vignette.
+The optimal parameters are already present in the vignette.
 With all data prepared we can run the P-model using `runread_pmodel_f()`.
 This function takes the nested data structure and runs the model site by site, returning nested model output results matching the input drivers.
 To have an in-depth description of the model output refers to `run_pmodel_f_bysite ()` documentation.